violetaria/Back-End/README.md

 ###<a name="recipe-delete"></a>Delete Recipe

 This request allows an authenticated user to delete an existing recipe.
 Users can only delete recipes they have created.
+All directions and ingredient amounts for that recipe will be deleted as well.

 **URL** /recipes/:id